BWeng20/jPdfTool/README.md

 You can set either an owner or a user password if specific permissions aren't required.<br>
 Both options provide basic encryption and restrict viewing access.<p>
-If you need dedicated permission, you have to set both passwords.

 ### 🗜️ Enable/Disable Compression